janva/css-ex/flex/Readme.md

 [css specifications](https://www.w3.org/Style/CSS/current-work).

 ## Flex layout
-Is a layout mode intended for more complex webpage and application layouts.
-To my understanding (from reading the W3C Candidate Recommendation, 19 November 2018) flex layout was introduced to get a flexible as well as more focused way of laying out content of pages.
+Is a layout mode intended for more complex webpage and application layouts.To my understanding (from reading the W3C Candidate Recommendation, 19 November 2018)flex layout was introduced to get a flexible as well as more focused way of laying out content of pages.
 It rids of some complexities of block layout and provides simple yet powerful tools for distributing space  and aligning content in ways that are more in line with modern web applications layouts.Flex layout draws some of these properties from box alignment module (justify-content, align-items, align-self, align-content).
 Flex boxes creates a flex formatting context (basically same as a bfc) which contains the effect of the layout within its element. ((((((((TODO may contrast flexbox with other layouts to clearify the things are better this way Positioned layout  no regard for other element))))))) some block container properties are not applicable in flex layout context for instance float, clear, vertical-align ,::first-line, ::first-letter.
 Often common design pattern can be simplified with the use of flex layout.